The small Kingdom of Jordan occupies a strategic location in the Middle East

 Tensions emerged in the late 1960s and early 1970s between Israel

-and a number of Arab countries, including Jordan, lasting until 1991 when peace negotiations were arranged.
+and a number of Arab countries, including Jordan, which lasted until 1991 when peace negotiations were arranged.

 Following the peace treaty, the United States

-continues to service Jordan with hundreds of millions of dollars in an annual foreign aid stipend, and has constituted the country a free trade zone.
+continued to service Jordan with hundreds of millions of dollars in an annual foreign aid stipend, and constituted the country as a free trade zone.

-After the death of King Hussein in 1999, his eldest son, King Abdallah II assumed the throne, and subsequently began a very aggressive and progressive economic reform program.
-The result of which has Jordan now participating in the World Trade Organization, the European Free Trade Association and other economic associations.
+After the death of King Hussein in 1999, his eldest son, King Abdallah II, assumed the throne, and subsequently began a very aggressive and progressive economic reform program.
+Jordan began participating in the World Trade Organization, the European Free Trade Association and other economic associations.

 Tragedy struck Jordan in late 2005 as the country endured three terrorist bombings in Amman.
-And more recently, the citizenship of thousands of Palestinians was revoked to prevent Israel
+Later, the citizenship of thousands of Palestinians was revoked to prevent Israel

 The country's major tourist attraction is the rose-red city of Petra, founded around 1000 BC.
-Hiking and scuba diving for nature enthusiasts also cannot be missed in the Aqaba's reefs along the Gulf of Aqaba.
+Hiking and scuba diving for nature enthusiasts also should not be missed in the Aqaba's reefs along the Gulf of Aqaba.